 What is the redevelopment of the Renewables and CHP Register?

 Ofgem is redeveloping the Renewables and CHP Register, currently used by Ofgem to administer the Renewables Obligation (RO), Feed-in Tariff (specifically ROOFIT) and Renewable Energy Guarantees of Origin (REGO) schemes.
-Our aim is to provide a new Register that is easier for you to use, provides a better user experience and ensure it is fit for purpose going forward.
+Our aim is to provide a new Register that is easier for you to use, provides a better user experience and is fit for purpose long-term.
 The new system will be called the Renewable Electricity Register (RER).

 Can you provide an update on the RER timeline?

-The Renewable Electricity Register (RER) is now planned to launch during Q1 2023/24.
-Further communications on the exact launch date will be provided closer to the new service going live.
-We had previously announced that the RER was set to launch during Q3 2022/23.
-Over the past 12 months, the development of the RER has been impacted by the digital job market, and it’s taken longer than anticipated to recruit and onboard a full complement of developers.
+The Renewable Electricity Register (RER) was due to launch into Public Beta in Q4 2022/23.
+Unfortunately, this planned release will be delayed due to several additional activities that have been requested to further ensure the product is fit for purpose.
+Communications on the exact launch date will be provided closer to the new service going live.
 Current users of the legacy Renewables & CHP Register (R&CHP) should continue to use this register and can rest assured it will be maintained as normal.